bebebib/milkv-duo_sandbox/README.md

 ## TODO

 - This is a dual core processor, Linux on one, FreeRTOS on the other, how to get FreeRTOS apps built and loaded?
-- Attach a serial output so we can see the serial data! -> https://milkv.io/docs/duo/getting-started/setup#serial-console
+- Interface with a camera, create a camera for 3D printer: https://milkv.io/docs/duo/camera/gc2083